Huskyeder/stackato-doc/user/reference/client-ref.rst

 	    Path to an existing and readable file containing the targets and authorization tokens.

-        --trace

-	    Activate tracing of the issued REST requests and responses.
-	    This option is a no-op now.
-Tracing is always active.
-See the 'trace' command to print the saved trace to stdout.

         --vendor

 		    Name of the service (type) the plan to update belongs to.

         --version

 		The service version.
 Use this to disambiguate between multiple versions of the same vendor/type.

         -n
           Alias of --no-prompt.
-        -t
-          Alias of --trace.

 .. _command-service-plans: